 Learn something new every day

 When it is used, the preservative stabilizes the wine in its final stage of production by attacking still active and surviving yeast, preventing further fermentation and changes in the wine.
-For wine drinker who'd rather not consume potassium sorbate, a filter may be used to remove it before consumption.
+Many countries and national regulatory bodies require wine makers to disclose all ingredients and chemical additives on their labels, but not all do.
+For wine drinker who'd rather not consume additives or chemical salts, a filter may be used to remove it before consumption.

 Similar to perishable foods and drink, many personal care items can grow mold unless a preservative is added.
 Potassium sorbate is a common addition to items such as shampoos, conditioners, lotions and cosmetics to help extend their shelf life.
 Most of the time it’s only used in very small quantities, but people with really sensitive skin may find the additive irritating, especially when applied and left to sit on the skin, as is often the case with lotions and most makeup products.

 Potassium sorbate is widely regarded by most regulatory agencies and health investigators as safe when consumed or used in small amounts.
 Most of the controversy surrounding the additive’s use come from those who disagree with many parts of the processed food movement, including the processing that requires an increased shelf-life in the first place.

 Food purists are often quick to claim that the best way to health is through eating foods that are locally produced and consumed almost immediately.
 In the modern global landscape, however, this isn’t always economically feasible or even possible at all.
 There are many different preservative options, though this one tends to be a popular one both because of how inexpensive and accessible it is, and also because it adds virtually nothing in terms of taste or texture.